Haysansan/Game-Development----Final-Project/README.md

 ---

 ## 📝 License
-This project is for educational purposes as part of a Final Project.
+This project is developed for educational purposes as a Final Project.
+It is free to use and modify for learning.